Common Issues

 Using Copilot Chat (requires agentic authoring setup):

-/agent agentic-workflows debug https://github.com/OWNER/REPO/actions/runs/RUN_IDUsing any coding agent (self-contained, no setup required):
+/agent agentic-workflows debug https://github.com/OWNER/REPO/actions/runs/RUN_IDUsing any coding agent (no setup required):

 Enable Debug Logging